rust-cv/cv/README.md

 One of the first things that Rust CV focused on was algorithms in the domain of photogrammetry.
 Today, Rust now has enough photogrammetry algorithms to perform SfM and visual SLAM.
 Weakness still exists within image processing and pattern recognition domains.

-Here are some of the domains of computer vision that Rust CV intends to persue along with examples of the domain (not all algorithms below live within the Rust CV organization, and some of these may exist and are unknown):
+Here are some of the domains of computer vision that Rust CV intends to persue along with examples of the domain (not all algorithms below live within the Rust CV organization, and some of these may exist and are unknown; some things may have changed since this was last updated):

 * [ ] Image processing ([Wikipedia](https://en.wikipedia.org/wiki/Digital_image_processing))
   * [ ] Diffusion & blur